ARTICLE 1 Name

 Section 4.2 President

-- Shall preside at all meetings of the organization, Executive Board and Executive Committee
+- Shall preside at all meetings of the organization, Executive Board and Auxiliary

-- Appoint a representative for each unorganized State to serve that State on the Executive Board.
+- Appoint a representative for each unorganized state to serve that state on the

 - Appoint Standing Committees.